calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 ## HAL Integration

-For each node, a HAL integration is required for the reception and also for the transmission part of the code.
+For each node, a HAL integration is required for the CAN reception and transmission by the target's MCU CAN peripheral.

 ### HAL integration for reception

 Following tasks are required in order to integrate the reception of CAN messages with the MCU's HAL (these steps need to be performed for each generated node):

+1. Initialize CAN HAL.
+User shall instrument during SW initialization phase, code for initializing the CAN peripheral with following characteristics:

+   - CAN reception shall allow all the defined node RX messages (set acceptance filters appropriately).
+   - Preferably an ISR shall be configured and instrumented corresponding to a successful reception of a CAN msg.
+   - Preferably an ISR shall be configured and instrumented corresponding to a successful transmission of a CAN msg.

-1. Function `can_NWID_NODEID_HALreceiveMsg()` needs to be invoked within the HAL function that signals the reception of a CAN message for the associated CAN peripheral (typically within ISR context).
+2. Function `can_NWID_NODEID_HALreceiveMsg()` needs to be invoked within the HAL function that signals the reception of a CAN message by the CAN peripheral (typically within ISR context).
 If multiple nodes are generated, each of the generated functions need to be invoked from the corresponding CAN peripherals.

    Following arguments need to be provided:

    - `msg_id`: an unsigned integer containing the received message id (either and standard or an extended id value).

    - `data_in`: a byte-pointer pointing to the place where the received data resides from the HAL layer.
 Data will be copied from this pointer into the generated reception data buffer `can_NWID_NODEID_RxDataBuffer`.

    - `data_len`: Length (number of bytes) of the received data.
 The data copy operation from the HAL to the reception buffer will be done for this amount of bytes in the case that the message is a valid rx message for the node.

-This function will first perform a search in order to determine if the received message id belongs to the node (its a suscribed message for the node).
+This function will first perform a search in order to determine if the received message id belongs to the node (its a subscribed message for the node).
 If it is then the received data will be copied to the reception buffer, corresponding message available flags will be set and the message reception callback will be invoked.

 2. Write user-defined code within the reception message callback `can_NWID_NODEID_MESSAGEID_rx_callback()` as needed.
 MESSAGEID corresponds to the received message name.
 These callbacks are defined in file `comgen_CAN_NWID_NODEID_callbacks.c`.

-   **Note:** If function `can_NWID_NODEID_HALreceiveMsg()`is called wihin ISR context, then the callbacks will be also called within ISR context so the user code shall be as small as possible.
+   **Note:** If function `can_NWID_NODEID_HALreceiveMsg()`is called within ISR context, then the callbacks will be also called within ISR context so the user code shall be as small as possible.

    Is also possible to poll for the reception of messages based on their available flags (in case user doesn't want to use the callbacks directly).